-The Happy Tabby Cat Café is now one of two cat-themed cafes in Atlanta, Georgia….and there are nearly 25 more similar cafes scattered around the country.
+The Happy Tabby Cat Café is now one of two cat-themed cafes in Atlanta, Georgia….and there are almost 25 similar cafes scattered around the country.

-Tabby cat patterns and tabby cat markings readily distinguish tabby cats from all other cats.
+Tabby cat patterns and markings readily distinguish tabbies from all other cats.

-Learn more about the tabby cat coat, how it came to be and more about some of the modern variations in this section!
+We’ll learn more about their coat, how it came to be, and more about some of the modern variations in this section!

-The name “tabby” refers to coat color, not to a specific breed of cat.
+The name “tabby” refers to coat pattern and not to a specific breed of cat.

-Because of this, any cat that displays the distinctive tabby colorations and patterns can be considered a tabby cat in addition to belonging to that cat’s specific breed.
+Because of this, any cat that displays the distinctive tabby colorations and patterns is considered a tabby as well as belonging to a specific breed.

 An example might be an Abyssinian tabby cat, where “Abyssinian” is the breed and “tabby” is the coat color.

-There are five different “tabby” coat colors.
-These include the classic, mackerel, spotted, patched and ticked.
+There are five different “tabby” coat patterns.
+These include the classic, mackerel, spotted, patched, and ticked.

-The mackerel tabby coat color is often considered to be the “original” tabby cat color.
+The mackerel coat color is often considered the “original” tabby cat color.
 This coloration features stripes rather than circles that, when perfectly placed, can resemble the skeleton of a mackerel fish!